laurachri-hall/kana-kards/README.md

 - [Code Institute](https://codeinstitute.net/ie/) for their HTML/CSS learning material and 'content zoom' module in the Love Running project.
 - [W3Schools](https://www.w3schools.com/) for additional learning material and help with bootstrap cards.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) for flexbox tutorials and guidance.
-- Amy from Code Institute for helping me with the centering the navbar toggle on mobile view and all additional help.
-- [StackOverflow](https://stackoverflow.com/questions/66564503/wrong-validation-on-element-br-in-ul-li-elements) guidance on margin issues
-- [Bootsnip](https://bootsnipp.com/snippets/7nmOW) for bootstrap contact form component
-- [NSPCC](https://www.nspcc.org.uk/) Design layout inspired by NSPCC homepage.
+- [Perplexity] (perplexity.ai) for code related to sounds and checking over code I had.
+- [JR-Pranav] (https://github.com/Pranav-Jadhav09/memory-card-game-v1/tree/main) for a lot of the basic HTML, CSS and JS code.
+- [SimpleCodingTutorials](https://github.com/SimpleCodingTutorials/Tutorials/tree/main/memory%20game) for JS code related to timer and move counter.

 ### **Media References**

 - [Adobe Stock](https://stock.adobe.com/) for the hero image.
 Credit to graphic designer: Macrovector.
-- Adobe Firefly for generating all other images with AI.
+- [Adobe Firefly](https://firefly.adobe.com/) for generating all other images with AI.
 - [Iconify Design](https://iconify.design/) for all the icons used in this site.
 - [logo.com](https://logo.com/dashboard/your-logo-files) for the favicon used for this site.
 - [Hotpot.ai](https://hotpot.ai/icon-resizer) for resizing the favicons used for this site.

 ### **Acknowledgements**
-- I would like to acknowledge my Code Institute facilitator, Amy Richardson, for her calming presence and advice.
+- All the people, including those credited above, who offer free JS resources to educated learners like myself.
 - My family and friends for testing my work and offering positive feedback and the invaluable OAP perspective.
--Shout out to Tayla Ball for keeping me sane and checking in with me.
 -Rowan, the dog, for being available for cuddles when needed.